gtk-rs/lgpl-docs/gtk/vendor.md

 `DialogExt::get_action_area`, as can be seen from the example below.

-A “modal” dialog (that is, one which freezes the rest of the application from user input), can be created by calling `WindowExt::set_modal` on the dialog.
+A “modal” dialog (that is, one which freezes the rest of the application from user input), can be created by calling `GtkWindowExt::set_modal` on the dialog.
 Use the GTK_WINDOW() macro to cast the widget returned from `Dialog::new` into a `Window`.
 When using `Dialog::new_with_buttons` you can also pass the `DialogFlags::Modal` flag to make a dialog modal.